Quit Smoking to Reduce Health Insurance Costs

 Further Reading

-Thanks to your health insurance policy, you can receive routine checkups, specialist consultations, lifesaving medications and necessary procedures for just a few dollars a month.
-Your premiums may be rising this year, though, because of increased he...
+Thanks to your health insurance policy, you can receive routine checkups, specialist consultations, lifesaving medications and necessary procedures for a modest monthly cost.
+Premiums may be rising because of higher plan costs or reduced employer c...

-By decreasing work time lost from to job-related injuries and illnesses, Return-to-Work (RTW) programs can reduce your insurance costs (Workers Compensation, Disability, and Medical insurance), strengthen workplace morale, boost productivity - and ...
+By decreasing work time lost to job-related injuries and illnesses, Return-to-Work (RTW) programs can reduce your insurance costs (workers' compensation, disability, and medical insurance), strengthen workplace morale, boost productivity, and help ...